AndrewPelfrey/used-car-dealer/README.md

 # Used Car Dealership Mockup

   ## Description
-  This is a mockup website made to emulate a used char dealership's page and it's functionality for both customers and employees.
+  This is a mockup website made to emulate a used car dealership's page and its functionality for both customers and employees.

   ## Table of Contents